 Conclusion

 While this implementation is greatly simplified, it demonstrates the core concepts of DAP.
 In a production DAP system, each step would involve complex cryptography to ensure security and privacy.
-The system would also include features like batch processing of reports, minimum batch sizes to enhance privacy, various query types for different aggregation needs, robust error handling and security measures, etc. For production grade, implementation please refer libprio-rs from Divvi Up, daphne from Cloudflare, prio from original creators of Prio system and finally janus - is an experimental implementation of the DAP - from Divvi Up.
+The system would also include features like batch processing of reports, minimum batch sizes to enhance privacy, various query types for different aggregation needs, robust error handling and security measures, etc. For production grade, implementation please refer libprio-rs from Divvi Up, daphne from Cloudflare, prio from original creators of Prio system and finally janus - an experimental implementation of the DAP - from Divvi Up.